 Now it’s worth noting that we were not trying to scrimp on accommodation as it was a birthday treat so we booked a relatively expensive hotel.
 We stayed at the Radisson Blu Scandinavia Hotel for two nights.
 This hotel was amazing and whilst probably not a budget option it was worth every penny – £256.06 (2781NOK) this included a fantastic breakfast each morning.

 We used the Flytoget airport express train to get from Oslo Gardermoen Luthhavn to the city.
 This takes 22 minutes and is definitely the way to go if you’re only visiting for a couple of days – £70 (190NOK each for single journey)

 We used the T-Bane (Subway service) three times when we were in Oslo.
 All within zone one – £12.90 (35NOK each for a single journey)

 We only booked one actual tour when you were in Oslo and that was the Oslo Fjord Båtservice Sightseeing Tour – £59 (299NOK each, please note that prices have now increased to 315NOK per adult).

 We had breakfast in the hotel each morning and tended only have a snack at lunch time and then have a big evening meal.

 Norway unfortunately has a reputation for being extremely expensive for alcohol and it certainly lives up to this!
 On average a pint costs between £8-9 and wine £10-12 for a small glass.
-Forget sharing a bottle, you’ll pay £50 for a bottle in a restaurant.
+Forget sharing a bottle, you’ll pay £50 for a bottle of house wine in a restaurant.
 We only bought one alcoholic drink in Oslo for this reason.

 On our first night we ate at Egon on Karl Johan.
 We ordered two mains (Graham ordered a burger and chips with colesaw and I ordered the chargrilled chicken and rice) and two soft drinks – £57 (620NOK)